-In my opinion, palm oil would be rather unlikely to be the cause of a food allergy.
-Food allergies are caused by proteins, and oils typically contain very low levels of protein.
+“In my opinion, palm oil would be rather unlikely to be the cause of a food allergy,” he said, then explained why.
+“Food allergies are caused by proteins, and oils typically contain very low levels of protein.
 The likelihood of allergic sensitization to these proteins seems very low to non-existent, in my opinion.”

-Natalie also asked whether there have been scientific studies on palm oil allergies.
+One of our readers asked whether there have been scientific studies on palm oil allergies.

-No, palm oil allergy has not been described in clinical literature.
+“No, palm oil allergy has not been described in clinical literature.
 That said, coconut allergy is described in clinical literature, but it’s not common, and it is the only allergy to a food from the palm family.
-Coconut oil is not known to be allergenic, even in those with coconut allergy, because of its very low protein content.
+Coconut oil is not known to be allergenic, even in those with coconut allergy, because of its very low protein content,” he said.

+Palm oil is a common ingredient used in many foods.
+Palm oil is generally not considered a cause of allergic reactions.
 If you are experiencing problems you think are associated with palm oil or allergies, please visit your physician or allergist.